 On-programme (typically 36 months) Training to develop the occupation standard's knowledge, skills and behaviours.

-End-point Assessment Gateway Employer is satisfied the apprentice is consistently working at, or above, the level of the occupational standard.
-English/mathematics Level 2
+(typically do monthly) Complete training towards English and mathematics qualifications in line with the apprenticeship funding rule.

+End-point AssessmentGateway The apprentice's employer must be content that the apprentice is occupationally competent.

+necessime medicina, Apprentices must:

+confirm they are ready to take the EPA

+have achieved English and mathematics qualifications in line with the apprenticeship funding rules

 Apprentices must complete:

 An agreed project subject, title and scope in conjunction with their employer and the EPAO

 End Point Assessment (which would typically take 6 Assessment Method 1: Project Report and Presentation with Questioning

 months) With the following grades:

 · Fail

 · Pass

 Distinction

 Assessment Method 2: Practical Observation with Questioning

 With the following grades:

 · Fail

 · Pass

-· Distinction
+Distinction